tirmizee/SpringBoot-JPA-DynamicQuery-Specification/README.md

 ```

-  if you want to use Paging ,extends SearchPageSpecification instead.
-SearchPageSpecification provides a getPageable function for create a Pagable.
+If you want to use paging, extend SearchPageSpecification instead.
+SearchPageSpecification provides a getPageable function to create a Pageable.

 ```java